 This CFT campaign will continue to urge local cities to consider significant investments in promoting community-wide energy efficiency and renewable energy to meet the targets they have adopted, as well as policies that support these two goals.
 This will involve significant budgetary and policy challenges.
 We will draw attention to the choice between a future of floods, disease, heat waves, water shortages, and wildfires; or making investments and policies now which will require change but will save money, improve health and create jobs while assuring a livable climate in the future.
 We will urge the Cities and the County to choose the latter.
 We hope you’ll join us!

-Here’s how to contact People for a Carbon-Free Olympia:
+Here’s how to contact the Carbon-Free Thurston Campaign: